KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - workshop on organising and maintaining CSS code.
 We also covered specificity.

+### Day 16

+- Workshop on perspectives and ideas, listening to and communicating ideas effectively.
+- We talked about importance of not get getting too attached to our ideas.
+- CSS flexbox, using vh and vw for sizing.
+Also looked at how to select elements in the most efficient and sustainable ways.
+- In the afternoon we worked in groups of 4 to complete a UX challenge.
+The challenge was to create some wireframes for a competitor to Google Maps.
+We managed to complete some medium fidelity wireframes and then presented them to our peers.

 reflections on the week

 - began a more useful notetaking system after advice from a fellow bootcamper.
 Also discovered Trello
 - can see the benefits of cognitive diversity after our design thinking activites. especially during the ideation phase - ie bouncing ideas off each other.
 - interesting doing wireframing on a compututer for the first time.
 - also intro was figma was useful. looked at tutorials after class and feel more confident with it.
+- enjoyeed the UI/UX concepts. efficient communication is key though, otherwise things can get uncomortable quickly.
+- prefer having a more fixed ruleset when doing tasks.